Tales of Neal Taylor: Remembering His Legacy

-Neal Taylor (1932-2011), founder of the Neal Taylor Nature Center at Cachuma Lake, was more than just a passionate naturalist—he was a storyteller, author, educator, master fisherman, and a local legend.
+Neal Taylor (1932-2011), founder of the Cachuma Lake Nature Center (later named the Neal Taylor Nature Center after his passing), was much more than a passionate naturalist—he was a storyteller, author, educator, master fisherman, and a local legend.
 His deep knowledge of flyfishing and the Santa Ynez Valley’s history and ecology created a lasting impact on all who met him.
 Neal’s life was a testament to his love for nature and his desire to share that knowledge with the next generation.

 He taught hundreds of anglers his expert tips on casting and catching fish throughout over 20 years of teaching at UCLA and other University of California and Cal State schools.
 He even taught four U.S. presidents how to fish.
 He was a master at crafting rods and flies, narrowing down the arrangement of feathers to an exact science, making his beautiful flies resemble insects to a tee.
 As much a showman as he was an angler, he could cast into a crowd and flick the ash off a cigarette from 30 yards away, or land his line perfectly in an unsuspecting coffee drinker’s cup.